paritytech/substrate-playground/frontend/src/terms.md

 Should you have any reasons for a complaint, we will endeavour to resolve the issue and avoid any re-occurrence in the future.
 You can always contact us by using the following details:

-_Address_: Ignition Law, Moray House Floor 1, 23-31 Great Titchfield Street, London, United Kingdom, WC1W 7PA
+_Address_: c/o Ignition Law, 1 Sans Walk, London, England, EC1R 0LT
 _Email address_: <a href="mailto:legal@parity.io">legal@parity.io</a>

 __Statutory information__